adlnet/xAPI-Spec/xAPI-Communication.md

 These rules **do not** apply when retrieving a single Statement using "statementId" or "voidedStatementId" query parameters.

-'Targeting Statements' means that one Statement (the targeting Statement) includes the Statement Id of another Statement (the targeted Statement) as a Statement Reference as the object of the Statement.
+'Targeting Statements' means that one Statement (the targeting Statement) includes the Statement id of another Statement (the targeted Statement) as a Statement Reference as the Object of the Statement.

 For filter parameters which are not time or sequence based (that is, other than "since", "until", or "limit"), Statements which target another Statement (by using a StatementRef as the Object of the Statement) will meet the